scala/scala-lang/_posts/2020-10-21-explicit-term-inference-in-scala-3.md

 ## Extension methods

-When you do not have control over a type but you need to extend its capabilities with a new method, Scala 3 allows you to define an *extension method*
+When you do not have control over a type but you need to extend its capabilities with a new method, Scala 3 allows you to define an *extension method*.

 Assume that you are working with `List[Try[String]]` and that you often need to retrieve the elements for which the computation succeeded.